Hill of Crosses: Recent events

+In May 2013, Šiauliai District Municipality adopted rules regarding the placement of crosses.
+People are allowed to erect wooden crosses less than 3 m in height with no permits.
 In December 2019, a tourist from China removed and tossed away a cross believed to be set up by the Hong Kong pro-democracy camp.
 She later condemned the protesters in a Twitter post and in an Instagram video saying, "We have done a good thing today.
 Our motherland is great."
 Lithuanian Foreign Minister Linas Linkevičius condemned the woman's action in a tweet that called it a "shameful, disgraceful act of vandalism" and said such behavior "can't and won't be tolerated".